bmeyer99/docaiche/PRDs/PRD-008_content_processing_pipeline.md

         """
         pass

-# All data models are now canonical models from PRD-002:
+# All data models are canonical models from PRD-002:
 # - ProcessedDocument: Complete document with metadata and chunks
 # - DocumentChunk: Individual content chunk with versioning
 # - DocumentMetadata: Document metadata with creation timestamps
+#
+# Import Note: Models are imported from .db_models module which provides
+# the canonical data structures defined in PRD-002.
+This ensures consistent
+# data contracts across all components that interact with the database layer.
 ```

 ## Content Processing Configuration